slipstream/SlipStreamDocumentation/docs/advanced_tutorial/scalable-applications.rst

 =====================

 Very few, if any, applications experience a constant load.
-Most experience large fluctuations that require adjustments to the allocated resources to maintain responsiveness at peak demand and to avoid wasting resources when demand declines.
+Most experience large fluctuations that require adjustments to maintain responsiveness at peak demand and to avoid wasting resources when demand declines.

 In this section you will learn how to: